St Nicholas' Almshouses

-It was built in 1652 to 1656, extended in the 19th century and restored 1961 by Donald Insall.
-The foundations of a bastion of the City Wall were revealed during restoration.
-It has been designated by English Heritage as a grade II* listed building.
+It was built in 1652 to 1656, extended in the 19th century and restored in 1961 by Donald Insall.
+The foundations of a bastion of the city wall were revealed during restoration.
+It has been designated by English Heritage as a Grade II* listed building.

-The almshouse was one of the first buildings in King Street, a new development then outside the city wall and beside the "Back Street Gate".
+The almshouse was one of the first buildings on King Street, a new development then outside the city wall and beside the "Back Street Gate".

 The building was damaged during the Bristol Blitz and now presents only a facade to the street.
 It no longer serves the homeless as it did in previous centuries.
 It is now student accommodation.